corewall/corelyzer/scenegraph/README.md

 #### Linux

-The following steps result in a working build of Scenegraph on a clean Ubuntu 18.04.4 Bionic Beaver installation, with Linux kernel version 5.3.0-28-generic.
+The following steps result in a working build of Scenegraph on a on Ubuntu LTS 18.04.4 "Bionic Beaver" and 20.04.1 "Focal Fossa".

-**Do not** upgrade the kernel to 5.4+, as it causes a crash at launch.
-This also means Corelyzer can't currently run on Ubuntu 20.04.1, which includes kernel version 5.4.0-47-generic.
+**NOTE**: Corelyzer is known to crash when launched on Ubuntu virtual machines with kernel version 5.4+.
+This can be resolved by disabling hardware acceleration in the VM.

 Install required dev tools: